auth0/docs/articles/connections/passwordless/guides/universal-login.md

     - passwordless
     - authentication
 ---
+# Passwordless Authentication with Universal Login

-[Universal Login](/universal-login) is Auth0's implementation of the login flow, which is the key feature of an Authorization Server.
+[Universal Login](/universal-login) is Auth0's implementation of the login flow.
 Each time a user needs to prove their identity, your applications redirect to Universal Login and Auth0 will do what is needed to guarantee the user's identity.
-By choosing Universal Login, you don't have to do any integration work to handle the various flavors of authentication.
 It's the preferred way to implement Passwordless Authentication.

-To configure your Universal Login page to use Passwordless Authentication please refer to [Configure Universal Login with Passwordless](/dashboard/guides/universal-login/configure-login-page-passwordless).
+To implement Passwordless Authentication in Universal Login you need to customize the login page's HTML.
+To learn how to do it, please refer to [Configure Universal Login with Passwordless](/dashboard/guides/universal-login/configure-login-page-passwordless).

 To integrate Universal Login in your application, please refer to our [Quickstarts](/quickstarts), where you'll find complete examples for all application types and popular platforms.